dasmeta/terraform-aws-modules/modules/aws-iam-user/README.md

 ```
 -  Passphrase: `Hgv1231vv23j1hv23`

-case 5 creates an AWS IAM user with Programmatic access with local pgp_key, AWS Management Console access and policy attachment to the user.
+### - Step 3 : creates an AWS IAM user with Programmatic access with local `pgp_key`

+AWS Management Console access and policy attachment to the user.
   - Programmatic access: Used the AWS CLI, or use the Tools for Windows PowerShell.

   - AWS Management Console access: Used the for AWS Management Console